About Hettie Dubow

 Friday - am, pm

 Hettie worked as a Clinical Psychologist in the inpatient and community programme of the Christchurch Mother Baby Unit for almost a decade before moving to Melbourne where she took up a Clinical Psychology position at the Austin Parent Infant Unit.
 She has worked at the Parent Infant Clinic (PIRI), and was part of the Parent Infant Mental Health Initiative (PIMHI) Team associated with the Austin Parent Infant Unit.
-Hettie has consulted as an external supervisor to the Melbourne University Clinical Psychology Programme, and has provided consultation to groups of Maternal & Child Health Nurses and the Connections Child Youth and Family Services Stronger Families Programme in Narre Warren.
+Hettie has consulted as an external supervisor to the Melbourne University Clinical Psychology Programme, and has provided consultation to groups of Maternal & Child Health Nurses.

 Hettie currently works in private practice in Kew.
 She provides clinical supervision to a range of health care professionals.
 Hettie also provides seminars focussing on attachment theory and its clinical applications.